BabylonJS/OldDocumentationSite/content/resources/Manual/Transparency_and_How_Meshes_Are_Rendered.md

 ### Depth pre-pass meshes

 The depth pre-pass meshes define an additional rendering pass for meshes.
 During this pass, meshes are only rendered to depth buffer.
 The depth pre-pass meshes are not exclusive.
 A mesh can have a depth pre-pass and an opaque or alpha blend pass.
-The enable the depth pre-pass for a mesh, jsut call `mesh.material.needDepthPrePass = true`.
+The enable the depth pre-pass for a mesh, just call `mesh.material.needDepthPrePass = true`.
 The goal is either to optimize the scene by rendering meshes to the depth buffer to reduce overdraw or to help reducing alpha blending sorting issues.

 ### Opaque Meshes